Middle School Morning:

 The aim of classical Christian education is not to shelter, but to equip students during their formative years to embrace Christ’s truth across all disciplines.
 Come and see for yourself why Westminster Academy, Memphis’s only JK-12 Classical Christian School, is unique among the Memphis private school landscape.

 Reservations required.
-We look forward to having you join us for a Walk Through Westminster!
+We look forward to having you join us for our Middle School Morning!

 Why Come to Westminster?